McAuley's legacy: Sisters of Mercy of the Americas celebrate 175 years in US

 "They've had a very important and significant influence," said Carol K. Coburn.
 "They were one of the earliest groups here, and they're very large."

-Coburn is a professor of religious studies and women's and gender studies at Avila University who has published and presented extensively on topic of American Catholic sisters.
+Coburn is a professor of religious studies and women's and gender studies at Avila University in Kansas City, Missouri, who has published and presented extensively on topic of American Catholic sisters.

-Some of that, she said, was due to timing: The sisters arrived here in 1843, the Irish Potato Famine – which sparked a massive wave of Irish immigration to the United States – began in 1845.
+Some of that, she said, was due to timing: The sisters arrived here in 1843, the Irish potato famine, which sparked a massive wave of Irish immigration to the United States starting in 1845.

 There was also opportunity, Coburn said.
 In 19th century Ireland, women had to have a sizeable dowry to marry, and most convents required one, as well.
 But congregations of women religious in the United States did not – meaning many young Irishwomen had a choice between poverty and spinsterhood, or joining an order in the United States where they had opportunities for education and meaningful work.
 There were also many Irish Catholic families in the states who were happy to encourage their daughters to join the convent.